tomasperezv/multi-websocket/README.md

 On events of connection lost the `MultiWebsocket` object is able to recover and retry to the Websocket Gateway.

+## Service Discovery

+As stated previously the client will perform a XMLHttpRequest call to a pre-defined discovery service that will return the services and Websocket Gateway mapping.

+This allows us to decouple the client side from the specific service instances, supporting potential improvements like adding more instances of a specific service, if needed without having to require a client side restart.

 ## Example

 An example project is located at the `example` folder: